In This Article

 - Protects: "One of the most important functions of the skin is to provide a barrier between the body and the environment," Greenfield says.
 "There are many cases where the skin is not performing this function optimally.
 Some examples are if there is a genetic predisposition to eczema, or the skin is very dry from weather or washing away its natural emollients and protectants.
 This is where colloidal oatmeal comes in.
 The ingredient has shown in clinical studies to help strengthen the skin’s barrier function."

 - Prevents transepidermal water loss (TEWL): According to Greenfield, colloidal oatmeal works by creating a film on top of the skin's surface.
-After using colloidal oatmeal in clinical studies, both the amount of water in the skin that was lost and overall skin hydration showed improvement.
+After using colloidal oatmeal in studies, both the amount of water in the skin that was lost and overall skin hydration showed improvement.
 King adds that colloidal oatmeal contains high concentrations of starches, which contribute to its water-binding properties.

 - Soothes irritation: According to King, the cellulose and fiber in colloidal oatmeal give it emollient properties that calm redness and irritation.
 Greenfield adds that it's great for patients with mild-to-moderate eczema or ichthyosis as well as those with itchy skin and sunburns.